 Practicing these poses can help soothe headaches and migraines.

-Say goodbye to the snow and hello to spring.
-As excited as we are to see the seasons change, for some the change brings headaches and migraines.
 If you find that the change in weather triggers headaches for you, this yoga sequence could help.

 Amanda Wentworth, a yoga instructor at Vanderbilt’s Osher Center for Integrative Medicine, designed a short sequence that can help to relax your mind and soothe your pain.